Leadership Thought #197 – You Have To Know Your People

 Business is primarily about people (and math).
 Leadership can be a delicate balancing act.
 You want to push your people to achieve high performance and exceed what they thought was possible.
 However, you must also appreciate that when you hire employees, human beings show up with all their individual needs for understanding and support.
 If you push too hard, they resent you and find you harsh and uncaring.
 If you don’t push hard enough, then you enable mediocrity and stunt their growth.
 It is not always easy to know where the line exists.

 I advise my clients to focus their people development efforts on their direct reports.
 When you get this right, it can’t help but set an example that will trickle down throughout the organization.
-To do this well, a leader needs to know the following things individuals on his/her management team:
+To do this well, a leader needs to know the following things about the individuals on his/her management team:

 - Their personality type/profile – how they are hardwired as a person